metadata toggle

 Use during pregnancy, lactation or lay:

-The product should only be administered within the first 36 hours post-partum following a benefit/risk assessment performed by the responsible veterinarian and treated animals should be monitored for retained placentae.
+The veterinary medicinal product should be administered within the first 36 hours postpartum only following a benefit/risk assessment performed by the responsibleveterinarian and treated animals should be monitored for retained placenta.

 Interactions with other medicinal products and other forms of interaction:

-Do not administer other non-steroidal anti-inflammatory drugs (NSAIDs) concurrently or within 24 hours of each other, as it may increase the toxicity, mainly gastro-intestinal, even with low doses of acetylsalicylic acid.
+Do not administer other non-steroidal anti-inflammatory drugs (NSAIDs) concurrently or within 24 hours of each other.
+Do not administer corticosteroids concurrently.
+Concurrent use of other NSAIDs or corticosteroids may increase the risk of gastro-intestinal ulceration.
 Some NSAIDs may be highly bound to plasma proteins and compete with other highly bound drugs which can lead to toxic effects.

-Flunixin may reduce the effect of some anti-hypertensive medicinal product by inhibition of the prostaglandins synthesis, such as diuretics, Angiotensin Conversion Enzyme (ACE) inhibitors and beta blockers.
-Concurrent administration of potentially nephrotoxic drugs, particularly aminoglycosides, should be avoided.
+Flunixin may decrease the effect of some anti-hypertensive drugs by inhibiting prostaglandins synthesis, such as diuretics, ACE inhibitors (angiotensin converting enzyme inhibitors) and β-blockers.
+Concomitant administration of potentially nephrotoxic drugs (e.g. aminoglycoside antibiotics) should be avoided.

 HORSES:

-For use in equine colic, the recommended dose rate is 1.1 mg flunixin/kg bodyweight equivalent to 1 ml per 45 kg bodyweight.
+1.1 mg flunixin/kg bodyweight equivalent to 1 mL per 45 kg bodyweight.
 Treatment may be repeated once or twice if colic recurs.

-For use in musculo-skeletal disorders, the recommended dose rate is 1.1 mg flunixin/kg bodyweight equivalent to 1 ml per 45 kg bodyweight, once daily for up to 5 days according to clinical response.
+1.1 mg flunixin/kg bodyweight equivalent to 1 mL per 45 kg bodyweight, once daily for up to 5 days according to clinical response.

 PIGS: